CitlalliDMG/wiki-marvel/README.md

 - Search of comics by its title
 - Shows details of the selected comic
 - Show a simulation of the process to create a new collection of comics
-- Muestra las colecciones "guardadas"
+- Show the "saved" collections

 ## Stack